Back to Clinical Trials

 - * Able to swallow and retain oral medication.

-- * Subjects must either have available archival tumor tissue samples, or consent to tumor tissue sampling prior to the first dose, that is sufficient for IHC analysis of TrkA expression.
+- * Subjects must either have available archival tumor tissue samples, or consent to tumor tissue sampling prior to the first dose.

 - * Adequate organ system function as defined as follows: